Roodraps/credit-card-default-prediction/README.md

-# to change the branch from master to main
+# To change the branch from master to main
 git branch -M main

+# Enviornment Setting Info
+create a new enviornment
+''' conda create -p venv python==3.7 -y'''

+for activating conda enviornment
+''' conda activate venv/ '''

+for deactivating conda enviornment
+''' conda deactivate '''